Julio Martínez Prádanos National Stadium

-The Estadio Nacional Julio Martínez Prádanos (/es-419/, lit.
-'Julio Martínez Prádanos National Stadium') is an association football stadium in Santiago, Chile.
-Located in the Ñuñoa commune, it is part of the Estadio Nacional Sports Park, a 62 hectare sporting complex which also features tennis courts, an aquatics center, a modern gymnasium, a velodrome, a BMX circuit, and an assistant ground/warmup athletics track.
+The Julio Martínez Prádanos National Stadium (Estadio Nacional Julio Martínez Prádanos, /es-419/) is an association football stadium in Santiago, Chile.
+Located in the Ñuñoa commune, it is part of the National Stadium Sports Park, a 62 hectare sporting complex which also features tennis courts, an aquatics center, a modern gymnasium, a velodrome, a BMX circuit, and an assistant ground/warmup athletics track.

-Construction began in February 1937 and the stadium was inaugurated on December 3, 1938.
+Construction began in February 1937 and the stadium was inaugurated on 3 December 1938.
 The architecture was based on the Olympiastadion in Berlin, Germany.
 The stadium was one of the venues for the FIFA World Cup in 1962, and hosted the final where Brazil defeated Czechoslovakia 3–1.
 In 1948, the stadium hosted the matches of the South American Championship of Champions, the competition that inspired the creation of the UEFA Champions League and of the Copa Libertadores.
 The stadium was notoriously used as a mass imprisonment, torture, and extrajudicial execution facility by the Pinochet dictatorship following the 1973 military coup.

 In 2009, a complete modernization plan was unveiled for the stadium and surrounding facilities.
 President Michelle Bachelet said it would become the most modern stadium in South America.
 A roof above the stands was initially proposed by Bachelet in order to make the stadium an indoor venue, however, this was never completed.
 The stadium was the opening and closing ceremonies, athletics, and football venue for the 2014 South American Games, and hosted the opening ceremonies and the athletics during the 2023 Pan American Games.
 The stadium also hosted the opening ceremonies of the 2023 Parapan American Games.